-The cricket game is also exciting, although none mastered how to do the “bowling”.
+The cricket game was also exciting.
+It was very much like baseball game that I often played during school, although none of us mastered on how to do the “bowling”.

 A teacher demonstrating cricket game to the students.

-Those who don’t play the games (including me) playing around in the park.
+Those who didn’t play the games playing around in the park.

 Sometime we also take group photo of our class members.

-Group photo with the classmates and teacher.
+Group photo with the classmates and teacher Georgina*.
 Woo Jae Kim can be seen on the left.
 I wore the gloves because it was freezing cold for me.

 We also went to see the waterfalls.
 I remember, I took one selfie photo using my tripod.
-Since smartphone or even digital camera didn’t exist, I had to use my film camera to take photo.
-I didn’t realize if I had made mistake in setting the camera, and the result is quite….a disaster!
+Since smartphone or even digital camera didn’t exist, I had to use my film camera to make the photo.
+I didn’t realize if I had made mistake in setting the camera, and the result is quite….bad!

-Thanks to my lack of knowledge in photography, my face looks completely dark in this photo.
+Thanks to my lack of knowledge in using old style SLR, my face looks completely dark in this photo.